After you’ve scheduled your first appointment, you may be wondering “what next?”

 Paperwork & Imaging:

 We send out a secure link via email for you to fill out your intake paperwork.
 This will include your contact information, chief complaint, list of current medications, and your medical history.
-Dr. Jes and Dr. Danielle like to have a chance to read this before your initial consultation, so please try and complete it the day before your appointment if possible.
+Our practitioners like to have a chance to read this before your initial consultation, so please try and complete it the day before your appointment if possible.

 If you are seeking treatment for something that you’ve had any labs or imaging done on, please feel free to email them to us at email@example.com the day of your appointment – or you can bring copies of the reports in with you.
 While Traditional Chinese Medicine is based on practices 1000’s of years old, many practitioners will incorporate present-day testing into their evaluations.